aridoza/foundational-java/oop-java-lesson/06.interfaces-lesson/README.md

 - Topics:
     - Defining and Implementing an Interface
     - Write a Class that uses an Interface
-- Activity: to be added.
+    - Discuss when to use interfaces vs abstract classes
 - Sizing: 2 (small)

 ## Introduction